dylanquaale/ReadMe-Generator/README.md

   # What command should be run to run test?
   npm test
   # What does the user need to know about using the repo?
-  Go at it as you please!
+  This is a readme generator to add to your page
   # What does the user need to know about contributing to the repo?
-  unzip file from my github
+  unzip file from my github repo
   # Installation
-  the installation is amazing
+  Install on your own
   # Credits
-  Honor all the crediters
+  Honor everyone on this project